 These delicata squash fritters make a tasty appetizer that is packed full of flavor.
-Crispy and delicious, with lots of melty cheddar cheese, this gluten free fritter recipe will please a crowd.
+Crispy and delicious, with lots of melty cheddar cheese, this gluten free fritters recipe will please a crowd.

 If you love appetizers, don’t forget to check out all of my best gluten free appetizer recipes.

 The holiday entertaining season will be here before you know it and I am starting to pull together my favorite appetizer recipes.